| ARCHAEOLOGY

 the trouble to send an email message to an unofficial

-web-site congratulating City fans on their support
+web-site congratulating City fans on their support through

-to nil the Chester chants rang round the stadium
+the Chester chants rang round the stadium

 There were no special trains this